jhongover9000/intro2im/October13/README.md

 #### I'm sorry.

 I have no idea why I got this idea, and the simplicity of the problems I had (and couldn't solve) is rather embarrassing.
-The program works, but it doesn't have the same kind of polish that I like to have on my projects because I have no real experience in image manipulation (so I didn't know what I was doing... but still).
+The program works, but it doesn't have the same kind of polish that I like to have on my projects because I don't have much experience in image manipulation (so I didn't know what I was doing... but still).